16 Things Every Parent of Young Children Desperately Wants You to Know

 This melt down is better left alone

 When a child is visibly upset in public, it’s tempting for anyone witnessing it to want to fix it.
 Whether that’s with a hug, a stern glance, or a bribe, it really doesn’t matter.
 If you aren’t the parent, it’s probably best that you not interfere.
 No one knows a child better than the parents, and this includes any medical or mental conditions that the child might have that could be influencing behavior.
 Even interference with good intentions can be harmful for a child working through difficult feelings, and though it might be difficult to watch or listen to,unless a parent asks for assistance, it’s vital that you leave well enough alone.
 Most people understand that childhood tantrums are inevitable, and kids don’t care where they are or who is watching when they feel the need to let off steam.
 Simply walking by without staring, or drawing more attention to the scene is greatly appreciated, every time.
-Check out even more of the worst parenting advice parents get.

 I’m feeding my baby in the way that works for us

 Every mother knows that breast is best.
 Hospitals are trained to give information about the benefits of breastfeeding to every new mother before she is discharged, and even commercials for infant formula state that breast milk is the preferred food for babies.
 As wonderful as breast milk is for an infant, there are some mothers unable to nurse their babies.
 This could be due to health conditions, surgeries, or a lack of ability to produce adequate amounts of breast milk to satisfy her baby’s needs.
 Telling moms giving their babies formula in public that they should be breastfeeding is unhelpful and hurtful.
 In the same vein, shaming a mother nursing in public by asking her to cover up or go elsewhere, is not only unhelpful, but rude and against the law in many places.
 Mothers are feeding their child in the best way for them and for their child.
 As long as the babies are fed, there really isn’t a need to offer judgment or condescending comments to mothers.
 Positive words of encouragement, however, are always welcomed.
+By the way, if you’ve ever wondered — this is why it’s okay for parents to kiss their kids on the lips.

 I know my baby doesn’t look like me